Indian Budget History

 Conclusion

-Some of the particulars connected with the Union Budget continue to be practised today.
-For example, budget documents have traditionally been carried in a briefcase.
+Some of the particulars connected with the Union Budget continue to be practiced today.
 Briefcases have been used since the introduction of the first budget in 1860.
 The Union Budget outlines the government's projected revenue and expenditures for a certain fiscal year.
-It is one of the most significant presentations in Parliament.
+Lately, many investors have turned to a stock market app to track the impact of the budget on market trends and financial outcomes.

 FAQs on the History of Union Budget